Sudden Hearing Loss: Diagnosis, Management, and Recovery

 2. Common Causes of Sudden Hearing Loss

-The etiology of SHL can be varied, including:
+The possible causes of SHL can be varied, with the most common including:

-Ototoxic Medications: Certain drugs, including high doses of antibiotics or chemotherapy agents, can harm hearing.
+- Ototoxic Medications: Certain medications, including high doses of antibiotics or chemotherapy agents, can harm hearing.

-Meniere’s Disease: a condition characterized by fluid buildup in the inner ear, potentially causing sudden hearing loss.
+- Meniere’s Disease: This condition, characterized by fluid buildup in the inner ear, potentially causes sudden hearing loss.

-Unknown Causes: In many cases, SHL occurs without an identifiable cause, known as idiopathic sudden hearing loss (ISHL).
+- Unknown Causes: In many cases, SHL occurs without an identifiable cause, which is known as idiopathic sudden hearing loss (ISHL).

 Diagnosis of Sudden Hearing Loss